Controllers & Joysticks¶

-For advanced use cases, it’s also possible to access the low-level input devices directly.
-The only read advantage to doing things is way, is that you access the raw input values without normalization.
+For advanced use cases, it is also possible to access the low-level input devices directly.
+This can be useful if you need direct accesss to the raw inputs, without normalization.
+For most application and games this is not required.

 # get a list of all low-level input devices: